 The rise of mammals following the great extinction of dinosaurs.

 After the extinction of the dinosaurs about 65 million years ago, other animals continued to develop and flourish.
 This was a time when Earth's continents continued to separate into their present-day positions and predecessors of modern mammals emerged on the scene, sharing the Earth with our own ancient ancestors.
-Our mastodont, sabre-toothed cat and giant ground sloth, to name just a few, welcome you to a gallery that traces the development of mammals and other life from 65 million years ago to the present day.
+Our mastodon, sabre-toothed cat and giant ground sloth, to name just a few, welcome you to a gallery that traces the development of mammals and other life from 65 million years ago to the present day.

 About the Gallery